Sandrine Soubeyrand

-Sandrine Soubeyrand (born 16 August 1973) is a French former footballer and current coach of France women's national under-17 football team.
+Sandrine Soubeyrand (born 16 August 1973) is a French former footballer and current coach of Paris FC (women).
 She played as a midfielder for France national team, Félines Saint-Cyr, Caluire and Juvisy.

 At club level, Soubeyrand won two Division 1 Féminine titles and a Coupe de France Féminine with Juvisy and received the UNFP Female Player of the Year in 2003.
 At international level with France, she played in two FIFA Women's World Cup, five UEFA Women's Championship and one Olympic Games.

 Soubeyrand is the nation's most capped football player (male or female) in history with 198 appearances and a recipient of the National Order of Merit.

 Personal life

 Soubeyrand studied at INSEP to become a sports educator and is a school director for extracurricular activities in Juvisy-sur-Orge (Essonne).

-In December 2012, she was nominated Chevalier (Knight) of the National Order of Merit for her services to French football, Valérie Fourneyron (France Minister of Sports) presented her with the insignia on 5 February 2013 in Évry.
+In December 2012, she was nominated Knight of the National Order of Merit for her services to French football, Valérie Fourneyron (France Minister of Sports) presented her with the insignia on 5 February 2013 in Évry.